Ishaaron Ishaaron Mein: Plot

 The show features Yogi, a hearing-impaired man whose spirited handling of his disability and its acceptance by his family is meant to be inspiring.
 Yogi sets an example by celebrating life.
 The story traces his coming of age journey.
 He falls in love, gets his heart broken and finds unexpected love.

 The story revolves around Yogi Shrivastava, a deaf and mute man living in old Delhi, who falls in love with Gunjan Sharma.
 Yogi's family plans for his marriage with Gunjan, but complications arise when Yogi repeatedly collides with Dr. Parineeti Ganguly (Pari).
 Despite initial misunderstandings, Yogi and Pari become friends, and Yogi's family bonds with Pari.

 The story takes a serious turn when Rani, Yogi's sister-in-law, reveals a dark secret about her past involving her molester uncle.
 Yogi takes a stand against the predator, leading to family turmoil.
 Gunjan's engagement to another man, Roshan, adds to Yogi's heartbreak.

-Pari helps Yogi cope up after he is stranded at the alter because of Gunjan and her family.
+Pari helps Yogi cope up after he is stranded at the altar because of Gunjan and her family.
 As Yogi and Pari develop a deep friendship, they face various challenges, including societal expectations and family conflicts.
 Pari confesses her love to Yogi, leading to a romantic relationship.
 Yogi is happier than ever.
 However, Shiv Kumar Sharma, Gunjan's father, manipulates circumstances, forcing Yogi to agree to marry Gunjan and Pari to leave the Shrivastav house.

 Yogi, torn between duty and love, eventually realizes his feelings for Pari.
 In fact, he is madly in love with Pari even after his marriage with Gunjan and leaves no stone unturned to stay close to Pari and ignores Gunjan, seeing which Yogi's family forces Pari to leave the city.
 Pari sacrifices her love for Yogi for his family's happiness and leaves the city.
 Meanwhile, Gunjan becomes pregnant, leading to unexpected reunions and revelations in the later part of the story.